Developer-Python/Codewars/[3-kyu] Calculator.md

 ```
 class Calculator(object):
   def evaluate(self, string):

+    # Deleting all spaces(compressing).
     s = ''.join(string.split())

+    # Creating a list generator, where we put spaces between operators, and translate all numbers to float.
     result = [float(operation) if operation not in '/*-+' else operation for operation in s.replace('+', ' + ').replace('-', ' - ').replace('*', ' * ').replace('/', ' / ').split()]

+    # If the operator (+ -*/) occurs, then we add the result of the fulfilled operator functions to the array.
     for c in '/*-+':
         array = []
         for decide in result: